ExpatLogic

 6–24 months · avg 12 months

-Citizenship granted by act of parliament (twice yearly)
+Citizenship granted by act of parliament (Folketinget, twice yearly bills)

 1–4 months · avg 2 months

-Must pass citizenship test and Danish language test (Prøve i Dansk 3).
-Dual citizenship allowed since 2015.
+Must pass citizenship test (indfødsretsprøven) and Danish language test (Prøve i Dansk 3).
+Dual citizenship allowed since September 2015.
+PR requires 8 years (4 fast-track).
+Citizenship requires 9 years continuous residence.

 Who lives here